contagon/handbook/handbook/33-records-and-reports.md

 ### 33.3.2 Stake Clerk

 Every stake should have a qualified, functioning stake clerk.
-He is called and set apart by the stake president.
+He is called and set apart by the stake president or an assigned counselor.
 He should hold the Melchizedek Priesthood and be worthy to have a temple recommend.
 He is a member of the stake council and attends high council meetings.
 He is not a member of the high priests quorum.

 The stake clerk is trained by the stake presidency and works under their direction.
 The stake president may assign him responsibilities such as those outlined in this section.
 Assistant stake clerks may be called to help (see [33.3.3](33-records-and-reports.md#3333-assistant-stake-clerks)).